When Marmot first started, its aim was to produce the best outdoor clothing and equipment.

 Marmot grew from 7 dealers in 1974 to 11 in 1977.
 Specialized, knowledgeable, trained retailers were always part of the original equation.
 Marmot has grown since 1977.
 It has 650 authorized Marmot dealers in the US and more than 800 dealers in Europe.
 Marmot distributes its products among 44 countries worldwide.

 Marmot is now headquartered in Rohnert Park, California.
 It now has further offices in Colorado, Canada and Hong Kong.
 Since the mid-1990ies, the European business became more and more important.
-In 2002, Marmot Mountain Europe GmbH was founded, which has its headquarter in Schnaittach/Germany since 2003.
-Six years later, the UK branch Marmot UK opened its doors.
+In 2002, Marmot Mountain Europe GmbH was founded, which had its headquarter in Schnaittach/Germany from 2004-2014.
+In 2014, Marmot Mountain Europe moved to its new headquarters in Schwaig.
+In 2010, the UK branch Marmot UK opened its doors.

 However, the company has not changed that much in thirty six years.
 It is still all about the highest quality performance product.
 We are now, more than ever, seeking inspiration from professional mountain guides and athletes like Stefan Glowacz to develop products that are capable of withstanding all of the challenges that nature presents to us.